maggi1333/maggi1333/README.md

-- 👋 Hi, I’m Magesh Kumar
+- 👋 Hi, I’m Magesh Kumar A T
-- 👀 I’m a Mechatronics engineer
+- 👀 Mechatronics engineer
-- 🌱 I’m currently learning AOSP ROM development
+- 🌱 An aspiring Data Scietist

 <!---
 maggi1333/maggi1333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.